xodio/xod/docs/guide/data-types/README.md

 input pin QUX of boolean type”.
 That means the FOO node always expects 0 or 1 value connected to its QUX pin.

-Importantly, XOD types are divided between *pulse types* and all other types, which are collectively known as *value types*.
-Each type is described below.

 Pulse type
 ----------

-The pulse type is very special, because it doesn't actually carry any data on its own.
+The pulse type is special, because it doesn't actually carry any data on its own.
 It is only used to indicate that something has just happened or that something should happen right now.

 Pulses are similar to clock or interrupt signals in digital electronics.